willwade/KeyGuideMaker/README.md

 ##Credits##

-Simon Judge and Will Wade wrote this with some testing and support from Marie.
+Simon Judge and Will Wade wrote this with some testing and support from Marie and original designs by [Chris](http://christopherjbarr.weebly.com/).
 Thanks to [Fablab Manchester](http://www.fablabmanchester.org) for helping to cut and trial Simon and Marie's designs.

 #KeyGuideMaker.py#